 Method 2: Open Multiple Files Using Move or Copy Option

 Another easy way is to Move or Copy the sheet to the same or another workbook.
 For this method, we have to keep all the workbooks open.

-- First, right-click the mouse button on sheet Accrued Manually in File 1 and click Move or Copy.
+- First, right-click the mouse button on the sheet Accrued Manually in File 1 and click Move or Copy.

-- As a result, a dialogue box will pop up and, we will select our location as File 1 in the To book section, click Move to end, and check Create a copy before clicking OK.
+- As a result, a dialogue box will pop up, and we will select our location as File 1 in the To book section, click Move to end, and check Create a copy before clicking OK.